 The National Honor Society (NHS) is a nationwide association sponsored by the National Association of Secondary School Principals (NASSP).
-It is dedicated to promoting academic excellence and fostering qualities of character, leaderships and service.
+It is dedicated to promoting academic excellence and fostering qualities of character, leadership and service.
 Membership is an honor bestowed upon a student.
-To be eligible for membership, the candidate must complete his/her sophomore year and adhere to the following criteria:
+To be eligible for membership, the candidate must complete their sophomore year and adhere to the following criteria:

-- 1. The student must have a minimum weighted cumulative scholastic average, WCSA of 4.0 and have been in attendance at Hanover High School the equivalent of one semester before being invited to submit his or her portfolio. - 2.
-The student must have held a minimum of one leadership position in the school or community prior to his or her junior year. - 3.
-The student must have completed a minimum of 40 hours for one or more service activities during his or her high school career.
+- 1. The student must have a minimum weighted cumulative scholastic average, WCSA of 4.0 and have been in attendance at Hanover High School the equivalent of one semester before being invited to submit their portfolio. - 2.
+The student must have held a minimum of one leadership position in the school or community prior to their junior year. - The student must have completed a minimum of 40 hours for one or more service activities during their high school career.

 Eligible students are notified in writing the summer after their sophomore year and are asked to submit a completed Candidate Portfolio.
-A Faculty Council approved by the Principal selects students by majority vote on the basis of leadership, service, and character as derived from the Candidate Portfolio, faculty and administrative input, and the Student Interview.
+A Faculty Council approved by the Principal selects students by majority vote on the basis of leadership, service, and character as derived from the Candidate Portfolio, faculty and administrative input, and the

+Student Interview.
 All applicants are notified in writing of the Faculty Council's decisions.
 Any student who violates the National Honor Society Constitution and/or school rules will be subject to suspension or dismissal from the Society.

-Advisors: Laura Collins & Ann Coates emails: collins@hanoverschools.org, acoates@hanoverschools.org
+Advisors: TBD